48.101.5a and b: H. 6 3/8 in. (16.2 cm)

 Inscription: The word السعادة الـ written in Naskhi script.

 1947, excavated at kilns in Nishapur, Iran by the Metropolitan Museum of Art's expedition; 1948, acquired by the Museum in the division of finds

 Paris.
 Musée du Louvre.
-"Louvre Long Term Loan," April 28, 2004–April 27, 2006.
+"Louvre Long Term Loan," April 28, 2004–April 27, 2006, no catalogue.

 The Metropolitan Museum of Art.
-"Court and Cosmos: The Great Age of the Seljuqs," April 25, 2016–July 24, 2016.
+"Court and Cosmos: The Great Age of the Seljuqs," April 25, 2016–July 24, 2016, no. 108c.